ibm-cloud-docs/account/iam-userinv.md

 ## Pending invitations
 {: #pending-invitations}

-After inviting new users to join your account, {{site.data.keyword.cloud_notm}} requires all users to accept the invitation to become an active user in your account.
+After inviting new users to join your account, {{site.data.keyword.cloud_notm}} requires all except VPN-only users to accept the invitation to become an active user in your account.

 The invitation expires after 30 days.
-New users to {{site.data.keyword.cloud_notm}} can only accept an invitation by using the invitation link they received through email.
+New users to {{site.data.keyword.cloud_notm}} can accept an invitation only by using the invitation link that they received through email.
 {: note}

 ### Accepting invitations in the console
 {: #accepting-invitations-ui}
 {: ui}

 If the invited user is already a member of {{site.data.keyword.cloud_notm}}, they receive an invitation link in their notifications and by email.
-On the [Notifications page](https://cloud.ibm.com/user/notifications){: external}, users can use the search field to locate an invitation or filter by the notification type called account.
+On the [Notifications page](https://cloud.ibm.com/user/notifications){: external}, users can use the search field to locate an invitation or filter by the notification type called `account`.
 For more information, see [Viewing notifications](/docs/get-support?topic=get-support-viewing-notifications).

 ### Accepting invitations by using the CLI
 {: #cli-accepting}
 {: cli}

 If the invited user is already a member of {{site.data.keyword.cloud_notm}, they can accept invitations by using the CLI.
-In the following command, the `ACCOUNT_ID` is the ID of the targeted account that the user is invited to join.
+In the following [**`ibmcloud login`**](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) command, the `ACCOUNT_ID` is the ID of the targeted account that the user is invited to join.

 ```
 ibmcloud login -c ACCOUNT_ID --accept